MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/net-driver-install-check.md

 ---
-title: .NET driver installation check
+title: .NET data provider installation check
 description: This article provides an overview of the essential aspects of .NET providers, their default search paths, and troubleshooting guidelines. ms.date: 12/15/2023 ms.custom: sap:Installation, Patching and Upgrade ms.reviewer: mastewa, jopilov , prmadhes, v-sidong
 ---
-# .NET driver installation check
+# .NET data provider installation check

 When using .NET providers in Microsoft .NET, it's crucial to understand the various components and their dependencies for seamless integration into your applications.
 This article outlines the essential aspects of .NET providers, their default search paths, and troubleshooting guidelines.